 Per-card cost is the anchor

-Total landed cost (price + shipping + fees + import costs if applicable) divided by card count.
-That number against honest expected value: how many cards will realistically sell, at what average price, minus selling fees and shipping supplies?
+Total landed cost, price plus shipping plus fees plus import charges, divided by card count.
+That number against honest expected value: how many cards will realistically sell, at what average price, minus selling fees and supplies?
 Gut feel says "there's a Charizard in there"; the division says whether the other 290 cards are subsidizing it.
+My card flip calculator runs this exact math.

 Sell-through rate: the number that decides everything

 The hard truth of lots: you won't sell every card.
-Some fraction is genuinely unsellable bulk.
-I model every lot at [60/80/100]% sell-through before buying, and if the lot only works at 100%, it doesn't work.
-My real historical sell-through on mixed lots has been about [X]% — knowing that number from my own records, rather than guessing, is probably worth more than any single buying trick.
+My honest historical sell-through on mixed lots runs 50–60%, the rest is bulk that sells slowly, cheaply, or never.
+So I model every lot at that rate before buying, and here's the rule that's saved me the most money: if the lot only works at 100% sell-through, it doesn't work.
+Knowing your real number from your own records, rather than an optimistic guess, is worth more than any single buying trick.

 Red flags I've learned to walk away from